Umratul/dmoney-b14/README.md

-# Demo Financial User management
+# Demo Financial User Management
 ## Description:
 ### By this demo API project named dmoney, we can create and manipulate several types of user role like Customer, Agent and Merchant